MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/SimpleAction.md

 Create a new stateless SimpleAction object.

-    multi method new ( Str :$name!, N-GVariantType :$parameter-type )
+    multi method new ( Str :$name!, N-GObject :$parameter-type )

   * Str $name; the name of the action

-  * N-GVariantType $parameter_type; the type of parameter that will be passed to handlers for the *activate* signal, or `undefined` for no parameter
+  * N-GObject $parameter_type; the type of parameter that will be passed to handlers for the *activate* signal, or `undefined` for no parameter

 ### :name, :parameter-type, :state

 Create a new stateful SimpleAction object.
-All future state values must have the same **N-GVariantType** as the initial *$state* variant object.
+All future state values must have the same **N-GObject** as the initial *$state* variant object.

     multi method new (
-      Str :$name!, N-GVariantType :$parameter_type, N-GVariant :$state!
+      Str :$name!, N-GObject :$parameter_type, N-GObject :$state!
     )

   * Str $name; the name of the action

-  * N-GVariantType $parameter_type; the type of the parameter that will be passed to handlers for the *activate* signal, or `undefined` for no parameter
+  * N-GObject $parameter_type; the type of the parameter that will be passed to handlers for the *activate* signal, or `undefined` for no parameter

-  * N-GVariant $state; the initial state value of the action
+  * N-GObject $state; the initial state value of the action

 ### :native-object